nemoNoboru/RubyBase/README.md

  - Profit!

 # Contributing
 RubyBase is a small and simple thing.
-And i have no plans in making it the **NEW SOLUTION FOR ALL THINGS TM** RubyBase *tries* to solve **one** problem and *tries* to do it well.
+And i have no plans in making it the **NEW SOLUTION FOR ALL THINGS TM**.
+RubyBase *tries* to solve **one** problem and *tries* to do it well.
 Don't try to bloat it with new "maybe usefull" features.

 That said i think that RubyBase needs an Authorization system in order to have some **Sessions** Right now i have little free time to do it so if you want to help try implementing that.
 Just send pull requests commenting what you have done.

 # Issues and known problems
 If you have a problem pull a issue in this repo commenting what is going wrong.
 Check this list first so you don't report an already known problem.